deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 {{< lead >}}

-Large vision-language models (LVLMs) are struggling with multi-image tasks due to limited training data and annotation costs.
-MIA-DPO solves this by cleverly augmenting single-image data with unrelated images, creating multi-image collages.
-The model's attention mechanism is used to identify and remove erroneous responses, improving data quality without relying on human annotation or expensive APIs.
-Testing across five multi-image benchmarks showed an average performance boost of 3% on LLaVA-v1.5 and 4.3% on InternLM-XC2.5.
-Importantly, MIA-DPO's improvements in multi-image tasks did not negatively affect its performance on single-image tasks.
+Current large vision-language models (LVLMs) struggle with multi-image tasks due to limited training data and the high cost of annotations.
+MIA-DPO (Multi-Image Augmented Direct Preference Optimization) solves this by cleverly augmenting existing single-image datasets.
+It adds unrelated images to create multi-image scenarios, significantly reducing the need for new, expensive annotations.
+Furthermore, MIA-DPO cleverly uses the model's own attention weights to identify and filter out incorrect responses, automatically creating high-quality training data.
+Experiments show that MIA-DPO substantially improves performance on multiple multi-image benchmarks, with an average improvement of 3.0% on LLaVA-v1.5 and 4.3% on InternLM-XC2.5.
+Importantly, the method doesn't negatively impact the model's ability on single-image tasks, showcasing its robustness and efficiency.

 {{< /lead >}}